uk000/goto/README.md

 ```
 the response payload will be `{"result": "URI foo with abc and header bar with 123"}`

-Lastly, values can be captured from JSON paths that match against request body.
+Lastly, values can be captured from JSON paths that match against the request body.
 For example, the configuration below captures value at JSON paths `.foo.bar` into var `{a}` and at path `.foo.baz` into var `{b}` from the request body received with URI `/foo`.
 The captured values are injected into the response body in two places for each variable.

 ```
 curl -v -g -XPOST localhost:8080/server/response/payload/set/body/paths/.foo.bar={a},.foo.baz={b}\?uri=/foo --data '{"bar":"{a}", "baz":"{b}", "message": "{a} is {b}"}' -HContent-Type:application/json